sorah/mamiya/README.md

 Also, I'm planning to allow to distribute files before the deploy command.
 I guess this can skip or shorten file transferring phase in deploy.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'mamiya'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install mamiya

-## Usage

-TODO: Write usage instructions here

 ## Upgrade Notes